+This paper presents an approach to calculating, visualizing, and communicating the costs of technical debt.
 Using these techniques, a technical leader can establish a baseline and set improvement goals that convert into measurably decreased business risk.
-As shown in this paper, the typical development organization can increase their feature delivery efficiency by at least 25% by managing technical debt.
+As shown in this paper, by managing technical debt, a typical development organization can increase feature delivery efficiency by at least 25%

 Technical debt implies code quality issues.
-However, the opposite is not necessarily true: just because some code lacks in quality, that doesn’t mean it is or adds to technical debt.
+However, the opposite is not necessarily true.
+Just because some code lacks in quality, doesn’t mean it adds to technical debt.
 It might not even be an immediate problem.

 An organization cannot act on all potential issues at once.
 It’s vital to prioritize the most critical code quality issues and address them first.

 The new identity revolves around our vision to “give code an intelligent voice” and reflects our forward-looking culture.
 The new logo reinforces the idea of artificial intelligence and CodeScene being there as an extra team member, guiding you toward better software and teams.